USS Lagarto: January – March 1945

 Lagarto, accompanied by Haddock, departed Pearl Harbor on 24 January 1945, escorted initially by PC-486.
 Releasing their escort four and a half hours out, the two boats proceeded in company, conducting dives and drills daily and acting as targets for each other on alternate days.
 Ultimately, the pair reached the Marianas on 4 February, exchanging recognition signals with friendly planes as they neared Saipan.
 Escorted in by the infantry landing craft LCI-677 on 5 February, Lagarto moored in a nest alongside Angler as she lay alongside Fulton in Tanapag Harbor.
 Haddock moored outboard.

 Tragedy struck the next day, however, when an automobile accident on Saipan resulted in serious injuries to two of Lagarto's more experienced officers: Lieutenant Walter R. Shaw, a "mustang" (commissioned from the enlisted ranks) veteran of three war patrols, and Ensign Allen G. Brewington, who, like Shaw, was a mustang but a veteran of nine patrols, including one in Haddock for which he had earned the Silver Star.
 In addition, the mishap incapacitated three of Haddock's officers, including Commander John P. "Beetle" Roach, her skipper and a Naval Academy classmate of Lagarto's commanding officer.
 Consequently, Lieutenant Robert J. Williams (five war patrols) and Lieutenant, junior grade Walter B. Phelps (four war patrols) arrived by air from Guam, reporting on board Lagarto late in the forenoon watch on 7 February to replace Shaw and Brewington.

-Underway during the first dog watch on 7 February 1945, escorted by the motor minesweeper YMS-426, "Latta's Lancers" (Task Group 17.13) formed column—Lagarto, Haddock, and Sennet—and headed for the Bonin Islands to destroy "picket boats" in advance of the carrier strikes planned to be launched by Task Force 38 in mid-month.
+Under way during the first dog watch on 7 February 1945, escorted by the motor minesweeper YMS-426, "Latta's Lancers" (Task Group 17.13) formed column—Lagarto, Haddock, and Sennet—and headed for the Bonin Islands to destroy "picket boats" in advance of the carrier strikes planned to be launched by Task Force 38 in mid-month.
 Releasing YMS-426 at midnight, Lagarto decoded a dispatch a little over two hours into the mid watch on 8 February, however, communicating the sad tidings that Lieutenant Shaw had died ("His loss was a serious blow to the Lagarto," wrote Captain Willard J. Suits, Commander, Submarine Squadron 22, "and the submarine service.") of the injuries suffered in the automobile accident on the 6th.
 At noon the same day (8 February), while Lagarto mourned her loss, Commander Latta informed the "wolfpack" that its being behind schedule would not permit coordinated practice firing.